fmselab/roby/docs/index.md

   ```python
   file_list = sorted(list(paths.list_images('sounds')))
   ```
-  or as a list of `np.ndarray` as commonly happens when working with already available datasets (eg., in pickle files).
+  or as a list of `np.ndarray` as commonly happens when working with already available datasets (e.g., in pickle files).

   For each input sound we must give the correct label, in order to make possible the evaluation of the results of the NN when alterations are applied.
 This can be done in two different ways:
     * Defining a `labeler` function, assigning to each sound the correct label